Columbus Workers' Compensation Lawyers

 What Types of Compensation Are Available?

-Through workers' comp, you may receive benefits that cover medical bills, rehabilitation costs, disability, and death.
+If you are eligible for workers' compensation, you may receive benefits that can help cover expenses such as medical bills, rehabilitation costs, disability, and even death.

 Depending on your injury and circumstances, you may also receive: